 I asked my sister the other day how we survived growing up in Miami without central air-conditioning.
 “We didn’t know any better,” she said.
 Although it’s hard to imagine now, no one had central A/C in those days.
 Instead, we had cool terrazzo floors, banks of windows, and fans humming day and night.
 We also spent most weekends in the boat and most afternoons in the swimming pool.
 “You’ll acclimate,” my sister assured me.
 That can’t happen any too soon.

 Meanwhile, we trudge on, moving our daily morning walks and bike rides earlier and earlier in the day.
 Even getting out before the sun is fully up, we return home completely drenched.
-Poor Eric, with his lineage of Norwegian blood, southern California upbringing, and many years of living in Oregon, has never experienced a Florida summer.
+Poor Eric, with his lineage of Swedish blood, southern California upbringing, and many years of living in Oregon, has never experienced a Florida summer.
 I tell him it’s good for sweating out toxins.
 “I am never spending another summer here,” he replies.

 Then again, what do we know?
 If there’s anything that 2020 has shown us, it’s that we can’t predict anything.
 Nada.
 Nothing.
 Nothing at all.